-This cake is one of the oldest and easiest desserts I make.
-I have no idea why I’ve never posted it.
-Maybe subconsciously I didn’t want to share.
+This Belgian Chocolate Cake is one of the oldest and easiest desserts I make.
+I have no idea why I’ve never posted it until now…maybe subconsciously I didn’t want to share.

-This is a great classic to have in your repertoire.
-It’s a never fail recipe that’s always been my go-to for dinner parties, and so incredibly easy.
+This never fail recipe has always been my go-to for dinner parties, and it’s so incredibly easy.
 I love the crackly top and silky interior.
-It uses only 3 tablespoons of flour, and all I did this time to make it gluten free was to substitute almond flour instead of the all-purpose.
-It’s not as dense and rich as some flourless cakes, so you can actually eat a piece without feeling sick.
+My original recipe uses only 3 tablespoons of flour, and by substituting almond flour it becomes gluten free.
+This cake is not as dense and rich as some flourless cakes, so you can actually eat a piece without feeling sick.
 This one is very moist and slightly fluffy, with a mousse or souffle-like texture.

-I don’t add any flavoring to mine, and I just do a dusting of confectioner’s sugar to top it off.
-But you can also use it as a blank slate to show off your creativity.
-You could add vanilla, espresso, liqueurs, even chili powder to add character.
-You could also top it with fruit, or drizzle it with a raspberry puree.
-You could also drizzle it with white chocolate for drama.
-And all kinds of flavored whipped creams would be perfect to go alongside.
-But I like it best as a pure and simple expression of chocolaty goodness.
+I don’t add any flavoring to this cake so that the chocolate gets a chance to shine forth ~ I just garnish it with a dusting of confectioners sugar.
+But this cake can be a blank slate to show off your creativity.
+You could add vanilla or almond extract, espresso, liqueurs, or even chili powder for a bit of character.
+Or top it with fresh fruit, or raspberry puree.
+How about giving it a drizzle of white chocolate for drama?
+And don’t forget about all the different kinds of flavored whipped creams that would be perfect with this cake.

 - Put the butter and then the chocolate in a microwave safe bowl.
 Microwave for 1 minute, then stir.
 Microwave for another 30 seconds, and stir again.
 If it's not completely melted, put it back in for another 15 seconds, and stir until the chocolate completely melts.